 January is Hobby Month!

-If you feel that you’re already struggling with your New Year’s resolutions, it’s not too late to start something new and different.
 The benefits of taking up hobbies include providing stress relief, creating a positive new challenge for your mind and body, potentially uniting you with others who share your interests, encouraging you to take a ‘break’ from a busy life, and even offering positive physical health benefits, such as lowered blood pressure.

 Not sure where to start?
 Here are a few hobby ideas…